Kadee80/WebDevF23/Week08/README.md

-# HW - Due Monday, Week 10
+# HW - Due Wednesday, Week 09

 Read through the following W3 Schools tutorials.
 Make sure you have a grasp on basic math, assigment, loops and array manipulation.
 Come to class with any questions you have.